DataTalksClub/machine-learning-zoomcamp/cohorts/2026/06-trees/images/2026-09-09-provenance-ledger.md

 ## Published assets and hashes

 `Crop` is `(x, y, width, height)` in source-JPG pixels.
-The output hash is the hash of the PNG already present before this commit.
+The output hash is the hash of the currently published PNG.
+Historical replacement hashes are recorded in the relevant sections below.

 | Published PNG | Source JPG | Crop JPG | Crop | Source SHA-256 | Crop SHA-256 | Published PNG SHA-256 |
 |---|---|---|---|---|---|---|